You are here

 He returned to LA for five years as Patina’s Chef de Cuisine, receiving his first three-star review from the Los Angeles Times.
 He then left for Carmel with his wife and fellow chef Margarita and had success with three critically-acclaimed restaurants: Bouchee, Cantinetta Luca, and L’Auberge Carmel.

-Walter and Margarita also opened, Wildflour – a bakery & cafe, a joint project with Margarita’s sister, Ana – which has flourished, expanding to five locations.
+Manzke and his wife, Margarita, also opened, Wildflour – a bakery & cafe, a joint project with Margarita’s sister, Ana – which has flourished, expanding to five locations.
 Earlier this year, they opened the Farmacy, a soda fountain and ice cream store, and have two more locations slated to open in the next 12 months.
 In early 2015, the group was awarded the ‘Restaurateurs of the Year’ award by Esquire Philippines.